The Differences Between Lager and Ale, Explained

-Well, despite what lazy marketing from macrobreweries may have you believe, it’s not one style; lager is a broad category of many different styles.
-It’s ok if you never knew that.
+Well, despite what lazy marketing from macro-breweries may have you believe, a lager is a broad category of many different styles.
+It’s okay if you never knew that.
 Literally billions of dollars have been spent in the process of pushing a strange mix of nonsensical buzzwords into your face that glaze over this fact.
 None of this is to make you feel like you need to be an expert: It’s just that understanding the distinction between ales and lagers can make it much easier to find a beer you like.

 Of course, there’s a little more to it than that.
 Lager is a noun (which translates from German as “storage”), but it’s also a verb that refers to the cold storage of beer while it ferments.
 There’s a ton of biochemistry involved in fully understanding it, but suffice to say that lager yeast traditionally require a little more time to brew than ales.

 It’s also worth noting the fascinating collision of cell biology, craftsmanship, and overall human civilization that has taken place in brewing.
 Specific strains have even evolved over time through brewer selection, honing the selection process even more than just picking column A or column B. So if you’re making a saison, it’s not always as easy as just hitting up Amazon for an “ale yeast.”
 Today, entire companies specialize in propagating entire subcategories of cells for making many specific styles.

 Does color make a difference?